 Who manages and oversees the Trust?

-The Trust is governed by up to 10 Trustees, comprising the Master, Senior and Middle Wardens, the Hon Treasurer, the Chairman of the Knowledge Development Committee and five Court Assistants or other persons with relevant skills, with the Clerk acting as its Secretary.
-It is currently chaired by Assistant John Hooper CBE, who is appointed by the Court.
+The Trust is governed by up to 10 Trustees, comprising the Master, Senior and Middle Wardens, the Hon Treasurer, the Chairman of the Awards Committee and five Court Assistants or other persons with relevant skills, with the Clerk acting as its Secretary.
+It is currently chaired by Court Assistant John Hooper CBE, who is appointed by the Court.